second-state/simple-timelock-user-interface/README.md

 # Where is the timelock smart contract

-The [timelock smart contract](https://github.com/ParaState/timelock-token-deployment/blob/main/Timelock.sol) is deployed on the Ethereum mainnet and then this UI source code us updated with the timelocks ABI, bytecode, contract address and deployment transaction hash.
+The [simple timelock smart contract](https://github.com/second-state/simple-timelock-smart-contract) is deployed on the Ethereum mainnet and then this UI source code us updated with the timelocks ABI, bytecode, contract address and deployment transaction hash.
 This timelock UI instantiates the timelock contract in order to interact and transfer tokens to end users and so forth.

 # How to deploy this UI

 Clone this repository

 ```
-git clone git@github.com:second-state/timelock-token-user-interface.git
+git clone git@github.com:second-state/simple-timelock-user-interface.git
 ```

 ## ABI and address of Timelock

-Paste the ABI and the address of the timelock into the helper.js file
+Paste the ABI and the address of the timelock smart contract into the helper.js file

 ## Contract address of ERC20 (NOT timelock)

 In addition to that, also paste the contract address of the **ERC20 contract** into the helper.js file.
 You will see the two addresses are clearly marked.

+## Configuring

+Open the package.json file and update any paths/URLs etc. to suite this new implementation

 ## Installing